 Hammamet has a wonderfully quaint location, snugly wrapping around a cove on the Cap Bon Peninsula.
 Its sandy beaches and pretty medina are the main points of interest, and the town itself is a gentle introduction to the culture and traditions of North Africa.

-Surrounded by its original 15th century walls, Hammamet’s maze of narrow and winding lanes within the town’s medina hosts a wealth of well-preserved traditional Tunisian architecture.
-Some of the alleyways have been covered, so even in the heat of summer, the medina remains cool and shady – making.
+Surrounded by its original 15 century walls, Hammamet’s maze of narrow and winding lanes within the town’s medina hosts a wealth of well-preserved traditional Tunisian architecture.
+Some of the alleyways have been covered, so even in the heat of summer, the medina remains cool and shady.

-The 13th century Kasbah of Hammamet isn’t as well preserved or impressive as the Kasbah of Sousse.
-There is an interesting museum inside that explains Hammamet’s colorful pirate lair history and later Spanish occupation.
+The 13 century Kasbah of Hammamet isn’t as well preserved or impressive as the Kasbah of Sousse.
+There is an interesting museum inside that explains Hammamet’s colorful pirate lair history and later spanish occupation.

-Hammamet is served by airports of Tunis-Carthage (61 km) and Enfidha-Hammamet (40 km).
+Hammamet is served by airports of Tunis-Carthage and Enfidha-Hammamet.
 Airport Enfidha-Hammamet is mostly used by European airlines bringing travelers to Tunisian holiday resorts.